EnzeXu/Smart_Matrix/README.md

 Smart Matrix
 ===========================
-This document is the additional assignment work for CS648 students
+This document is the description of work for Smart Matrix

 ****